mapbender/mapbender-starter/CONTRIBUTING.md

 # Submodules

+~~Nice ability to get bundles and modules linked with each other!~~

+**Please stop develop this way!**

-*Notice: this workflow is deprecated.*
+This workflow is deprecated.

 This approach has been used a long time to develop and distribute Mapbender.

-Due to the course complexity and many changes in diverse bundles, located in different sub-modules, it was decided to adapt the development workflow in the next release of [Mapbender].*
+Due to the course complexity and many changes in diverse [bundles], located in different sub-modules, it was decided to change the development workflow to composer packages named as [modules].

 ## Definition